martian-lang/martian-docs/content/language-details/index.md

 type: post
 ---

+## Tokens and Grammar

+The Martian language's tokens are defined by regular expressions in its [lexical scanner](https://github.com/martian-lang/martian/blob/master/src/martian/core/lexer.go).

+The Martian syntax is specified as a [YACC grammar](https://github.com/martian-lang/martian/blob/master/src/martian/core/grammar.y).

 ## Symbols and Scope

 Symbols in Martian are identifiers for stages, pipelines, and parameters.
 They may comprise uppercase and lowercase letters, numeric digits, and underscores.
 A symbol may not begin with a numeric digit, which is reserved for number literals.
 The Martian lexer's regular expression for symbols is ```[a-zA-Z_][a-zA-Z0-9_]*\\b```.